Unsupervised Discretization by Two-dimensional MDL-based Histogram: Related work

-\paragraph{Multivariate discretization.} Since discretizing each dimension of multivariate data independently will ignore the dependencies among different dimensions, some methods attempt to reduce the dependencies by PCA- or ICA-based methods \citep{mehta2005toward,kang2006ica}.
-However, as both methods are based on \emph{linear transformation} of the random vector, they can only eliminate very specific types of dependencies.
+\paragraph{Unsupervised multivariate discretization.} Since discretizing each dimension of multivariate data independently will ignore the dependencies among different dimensions, some methods attempt to reduce the dependencies by PCA- or ICA-based methods \citep{mehta2005toward, kang2006ica}\footnote{Note that the ICA-based method \citep{kang2006ica} is designed for supervised discretization, but we noticed that the ICA transformation there is not restricted to supervised discretization only.}.
+However, as both methods are based on \emph{linear transformation} of the random vector, they may fail to eliminate nonlinear dependencies.
+Note that extending these methods to nonlinear PCA or nonlinear ICA may not be suitable for unsupervised discretization tasks, as the uniform distribution is not invariant under nonlinear transformation, and hence we cannot obtain an adaptive histogram of the original data by inversely transforming the adaptive histogram constructed on the nonlinearly transformed data.

+\citet{lud2000relative} proposed the so-called ``relative unsupervised discretization".
+The core of this method is to perform clustering on an individual dimension, using different subsets of values.
+These different subsets are obtained by filtering the dataset using other dimensions, in order to keep the dependency among different dimensions.
+However, this method does not control the information loss about the probability distribution of the dimension that is to be discretized.

-Methods trying to optimize the discretization of all dimensions simultaneously also exist.
+Further, methods trying to optimize the discretization of all dimensions simultaneously exist.
 One approach is to start from a very fine grid, and merge neighboring subintervals for each dimension if the multivariate probabilities of the data within these two consecutive subintervals are similar \citep{nguyen2014unsupervised, bay2001multivariate}.
 These methods are based on certain choices of similarity metrics, and require explicit specification of the similarity threshold.
 We empirically show in Section~\ref{sec::exp} that IPD, the method by \citet{nguyen2014unsupervised} that is also based on the MDL principle and is considered the state-of-the-art multivariate discretization method, does not converge in practice.

-Further, Kameya proposed to discretize two-dimensional data by iteratively adjusting the cut points on each dimension until convergence, using the coordinate descent optimization approach by applying the one-dimensional MDL-histogram iteratively \citep{kameya2011time}.
+Finally, Kameya extended the the one-dimensional MDL-histogram \citep{kameya2011time} specifically for time series data, who proposed to discretize time series data by iteratively adjusting the cut points on each dimension until convergence, using the coordinate descent optimization approach.

-All these multivariate discretization methods, however, would fail on the toy example in Figure~\ref{fig:intro}, as they all just produce (hyper)rectangular regions.
-Our method, in contrast, is proposed to produce far more flexible segmentation, aiming for characterizing dependencies beyond the scope of what current methods aim for.
+All these multivariate discretization methods all try to optimize the adaptive grid and produce (hyper)rectangular regions.
+Our method, in contrast, is proposed to produce far more flexible segmentation, which allows the binning of one dimension to be dependent on the values of other dimensions.

 \paragraph{Density estimation tree.} Algorithmically, our method is very similar to methods using tree models for density estimation \citep{ram2011density, liu2014multivariate, yang2014density}, as partitioning the data space by iteratively partitioning each dimension is identical to growing a tree.
 However, these density estimation trees were developed by adapting the scores used in growing, stopping, and pruning (supervised) decision and regression trees.
 That is, while our algorithm employs a consistent MDL-based framework for selecting the best model, these density estimation trees use separate optimization scores respectively to fit the model and to control the model complexity, often with user-specified hyper-parameters and/or computationally expensive cross-validation.